 Misfortune seemed his lot

 "If you want to go psychological about this, he's a guy who was under the shadow of this very rigid father, who was totally against drinking, and was in the temperance movement, and was part of the abolitionist movement and took himself very seriously," said Hamill.

 "It's kind of a song about a young guy breaking away from his father's shadow.

 "People who love the history of Christmas will probably not like this answer, but I think that there's something about the relationship between the father and the son which kind of shows how he doesn't want to be like his father in this song.
 He wants to have fun."

 So how did a drinking song by a deadbeat dad under the thumb of his strict father ever get to be the Christmas song of record?

 "There's people that have really strong conspiracy theories about this song.
 I really don't know why people get so impassioned about this song," Hamill said.

 Those conspiracy theories originate in Savannah, Ga., where residents believe the people of Medford are stealing their song.

-The theory stems from the fact that when Pierpont’s first wife died, he moved to Savannah, married the mayor’s daughter, and became pastor at the church.
+The theory stems from the fact that when Pierpont's first wife died, he moved to Savannah, married the mayor's daughter, and became the church's music director.